 I like to get discounts and earn cash back while shopping.
 And there are two easy ways to do it.

-This is one of my favorites.
-If you sign up for EBates, you can shop almost anywhere and get discounts and cash back.
-At Christmas, I spent $450.00 buying presents, got a 5% discount and also got over $40.00 in cash back.
-Yes, cash back, sent right to my PayPal account.
+Rakuten This is one of my favorites.
+If you sign up for Ebates, you can shop almost anywhere and get discounts and cashback.
+If you sign up using my link and spend at least $25.00 then you’ll earn $10.00.
+If you continue buying through Ebates you will continue earning money back on what you spent.
+The dollar amount varies based on the merchant.
+Rakuten also runs special discount days.
+At Christmas, I spent $450.00 buying presents, merchant discounts, and additional discounts and bonuses from Rakuten and received over $40.00 in cashback.
+Yes, cashback, was sent right to my PayPal account.
 Who doesn’t want to get paid while shopping??

 That is the list as it is so far.
 I will continue updating as I have more and learn more.
 If there is something that you feel is missing from the list and you want to know more, then please let me know.
 I’ll look into it.